chaos-polymtl/lethe/doc/source/parameters/unresolved-cfd-dem/cfd-dem.rst

    :header-rows: 1
    :align: center

-* The ``particle statistics`` parameter, when enabled, outputs statistics about the particles velocity, kinetic energy and the amount of contact detection.
+* The ``particle statistics`` parameter, when enabled, outputs statistics about the particles' velocity, kinetic energy, and the amount of contact detection.
 * The ``coupling frequency`` determines the number of DEM iterations per 1 CFD iteration.

 .. note::